LITUATUI/M3UPT/README.md

 ---

-RTP channels don't open in some players.

----

 ## 🔗 Links to use in your IPTV player

 * **M3U**: <https://m3upt.com/iptv>

 * **EPG**: <https://m3upt.com/epg>

+---

+## 📓 Notes

+* RTP channels don't open in some players.
+* Some streams only work in Kodi with YouTube addon installed.

 ---